-4See the 3rd edition 'What computers still can't do' (Dreyfus 1992, p.83).
+5 Also see the 3rd edition of his book 'What computers still can't do' (Dreyfus 1992, p.
+83).

-5Notithing to do with topic of chess, but also ironical description regarding machine translation at that time can be read in this same article.
-That is, Machin translated 'Time flies like an arrow,' in Russian into 'Time enjoy eating flies like an arrow,' in English
+6 Nothing to do with the topic of chess, but also a sarcastic description regarding machine translation at that time can be read in this same article.
+That is, "Machine translated 'Time flies like an arrow,' in Russian into 'Time flies enjoy eating arrows,' in English," which we doubt if it was a true story.

-6Program called MacHack designed by Richard Greenblatt.
+7 Program called MacHack designed by Richard Greenblatt.